GO Ontology Relations

 Reasoning over occurs in

-occurs in is a → occurs in
+is a → occurs in

 If A occurs in B, and B is a C, A occurs in C. For example: